root-project/root/documentation/JSROOT/JSROOT.md

 - opts - array of options ['any', 'colz']
 - layout - can be 'collapsible', 'tabs' or 'gridNxM' where N and M are integer values
 - nobrowser - do not display file browser
+- autoload - name of JavaScript to load

 Examples: